dGs-/WAPT-Documentation/source/wapt-concept/wapt-SRP.rst

 the :abbr:`RSAT (Remote Server Administration Tool)` console in an Active Directory Environment.

-In Windows7 and Windows8 Enterprise version, SRPs are called *Applocker* and come with some additional features over simple SRPs.
+In Windows 7 and Windows 8 Enterprise version, SRPs are called *Applocker* and come with some additional features over simple SRPs.
 *Applocker* rules are deployed using GPO.

-SRPs with Windows10 and beyond
+SRPs with Windows 10 and beyond
 ------------------------------

-In Windows10, SRPs and *Applocker* are replaced with a thing called WDAC or `Windows Defender Application Control <https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control>`_.
+In Windows 10, SRPs and *Applocker* are replaced with a thing called WDAC or `Windows Defender Application Control <https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control>`_.

 We believe this move demonstrates the underlying strategy from Microsoft